osrf-migration/servicesim-wiki/Walkthrough.md

         [Msg] [ServiceSim] Competition plugin loaded

-1. When you're ready to start, call the start service to receive the goals for the run:
+1. When you're ready to start, call the new task service to receive the goals for the run:

-        rosservice call /servicesim/start
+        rosservice call /servicesim/new_task

     The response will contain (exact format is TBD):